-Group 1 - RECORDS THAT SHOULD BE RETAINED FOR 5 YEARS
+Group 1 - RECORDS THAT SHOULD BE RETAINED FOR 6 YEARS

-Why 5 years?
+Why 6 years?
 An individual's tax records are generally subject to IRS audit and review for 3 prior years.
-Add some portion of the current year and some variations that occur due to times of the year and this often then stretches out to over four years.
+Add some portion of the current year and some variations that occur due to times of the year and this often then stretches out to more than four years.
 Some guides use the statement "4 years after the deadline of the individual's tax return" or "4 years after filing the return".
 These statements apply to any records related to both donors and employees.
-For simplicity, 5 years is suggested since it will generally safely cover that 4 plus year period.
+For simplicity, 6 years is suggested since it will generally safely cover that 4 plus year period as well as the suggested retention time for other documents.
 If there are unusual circumstances or questions related to a particular record, extend that time to be safe.